musikele/blog-eleventy/_posts/2024/stress-your-server-with-wrt.md

 Only 15 timeouts after 293 requests.

 Why in the 20-threads, 300-connections scenario my server is running out?
-Basically there are so many resources involved in handling the load, that server A does not find any CPU cicles to even start the request to server B!
+There are so many resources involved in handling the load, that server A does not find any CPU cycles to even start the request to server B!

-An example of a 100% timed out responses:
+An example of a 100% timed-out responses:

 ```shell
 20 threads and 400 connections